TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection: Related Work

 Deepfake generation has leveraged various facial manipulation techniques over the years.
 Among them, face swapping methods~\cite{nirkin2019fsgan,rosberg2023facedancer,chen2020simswap} are widely used, combining facial regions of various sources to create synthetic videos.
 They often introduce visible artifacts such as boundary inconsistency, lighting mismatch, or texture irregularity, which modern detectors can learn to exploit easily.

+Talking-head generation presents a different set of challenges.
+Unlike face-swapping, which inserts a swapped facial region and often leaves detectable boundary artifacts, talking-head models synthesize the entire face in motion.
+These manipulations are driven by audio or video signals and are characterized by their temporal properties and speech-synchronized movements.
+This makes them a distinct class of forgery that requires evaluation against detectors trained to spot not just spatial inconsistencies, but also subtle temporal and behavioral anomalies.
+Our benchmark is designed specifically to address this category of deepfake.

-More recently, talking-head generation has emerged as a more sophisticated approach.
-These models synthesize the full face, including expressions and lip motion, from a static portrait using audio or video driving signals—eliminating the obvious seam-based flaws of earlier methods.
-SOTA diffusion-based talking-head models (see Tab.~\ref{tab:generators}) produce highly realistic outputs with synchronized audio-visual features, significantly raising the difficulty for detection algorithms.
+Recently, talking-head generation has emerged as a more sophisticated approach.
+These models synthesize the full face, including expressions and lip motion, from a static portrait using audio or video driving signals by eliminating the obvious seam-based flaws of earlier methods.
+State-of-the-art diffusion-based talking-head models (see Tab.~\ref{tab:generators}) produce highly realistic outputs with synchronized audio-visual features, significantly raising the detection difficulty.

 Despite these advances, existing deepfake benchmarks remain limited in scope.
 As shown in Tab.~\ref{tab:datasets}, most prior datasets either focus on older GAN-based generators or target narrow manipulation types such as face swapping ({\it e.g.}, FakeAVCeleb~\cite{khalid2021fakeavceleb} and FaceForensics++~\cite{rossler2019faceforensics++}) or scrape social media content without controlling of generators ({\it e.g.}, DeepFake-eval-2024~\cite{chandra2025deepfake}).
 While newer datasets like LAV-DF~\cite{cai2023glitch}, AV-Deepfake1M~\cite{cai2024av}, and PolyGlobFake~\cite{hou2024polyglotfakenovelmultilingualmultimodal} incorporate talking-head deepfakes, they mostly emphasize lip-sync-driven synthesis and lack broader modality or generator diversity.
 Further, these datasets are often massive but uncurated, resulting in many low-quality samples.
 In contrast, our dataset is built using a curated collection of cutting-edge diffusion-based talking-head generators spanning both audio and video-driven modalities.
 Through manual inspection, we discarded over 60\% of generated videos due to visible artifacts (see Tab. \ref{tab:dataset_stats}), ensuring that only high-quality, realistic samples remain—thereby offering a more meaningful and challenging benchmark.